FAQs

 Do I need an air vent in the room?

-For woodburning & multi-fuel stoves, ventilation requirements depend on the stove's heat output and the age and air tightness of the building.
-UK Building Regulations require a permanent air vent for stoves with a heat output over 5kW or those installed in buildings built after 2008.
-The vent area should be at least 550mm² for each kW of the stove's output and be a permanent opening not closeable.
+For wood stoves, ventilation requirements depend on the stoves heat output and the age and air tightness of the building.
+A permanent air vent should be fitted for stoves with a heat output over 5kW, or those installed in buildings built after 2008.

-Some stoves have the option of a direct air kit that ducts air from outside directly to the appliance without the need for an open vent into the room.
+Some stoves have the option of a direct air kit that ducts air from outside directly to the appliance instead, potentially avoiding the need for an air brick.

 What are the benefits of a gas stove?